CyprianWojtas/image-analysis-gui/modules/default/previews/_group.md

 id: defaults.previews
 ---

-View the results in the GUI
+Viewing the results in the editor